hanerkoca/starknet.js-workshop-typescript/Cairo1.md

 ### For not yet compatible types :

-u256, complex objects, some mix of types are not yet compatible.
+Complex objects, some mix of types are not yet compatible.
 In this case, follow these rules (valid for all types, including compatible ones) :

 > Use CallData.compile() to prepare the parameters to send to the smart-contract.